AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 nav_order: 990
 ---

-# Different ways to achieve Privacy Preserving Machine Learning (PPML)
+# Different Privacy Preserving Machine Learning (PPML) methods

 Although people talked about PPML everywhere, PPML is a term that is not well defined.
 Generally it's safe to say that in PPML, people use technologies including  (but not limited to) differential privacy / homomorphic encryption / secure multi-party computation / trusted